jeff4/a7/src/pages/posts/54-pas-chap2.md

 1. Historians of science such as Daston and Schaffer have contributed to questioning the Difference Engine's status as the solo violin of early automated computation and instead made visible, on the stage of the industrial age, a less seductive yet more logical protagonist: the division of labour and its social hierarchy.
 1. Schaffer has highlighted that Babbage's 'machine intelligence' proceeded from the 'mindful hands' of workers, craftsmen, and machinists who were building experimental contrivances, as seen above, in 'places of intelligence' such as workshops and factories rather than royal academies.
 1. As Jones details, Babbage publicly pursued Francis Bacon's 'hope for the discovery of a philosophical theory of invention'.
 Yet the secret of his calculating engine was not the imitation of God's foresight (as Babbage argued) so much as the everyday business of these workshops and factories, made of continuous failures and conflicts with workers, including the insubordination of Babbage's own team.
-1. In order to better understand the design of Babbage's machines and their quality of 'machine intelligence', it is therefore necessary to explicate his two principles of labour analysis: (1) the labour theory of the machine, which states that a new machine comes to imitate and replace a previous As the founder of modern economics, Adam Smith was the first to have sketched a labour theory of the machine in The Wealth of Nations (1776) by recognising that new machines are 'invented' by imitating the organisation of tasks in the workplace: 'The invention of all those machines by which labour is so much facilitated and abridged seems to have been originally owing to the division of labour.'
-Whereas the independent tool emerges out of the repetition of a simple manual activity, the machine emerges out of assemblages of these tools.
+1. In order to better understand the design of Babbage's machines and their quality of 'machine intelligence', it is therefore necessary to explicate his two principles of labour analysis.
+1. As the founder of modern economics, Adam Smith was the first to have sketched a labour theory of the machine in The Wealth of Nations (1776) by recognising that new machines are 'invented' by imitating the organisation of tasks in the workplace:
+	* *The invention of all those machines by which labour is so much facilitated and abridged seems to have been originally owing to the division of labour.*
+1. Whereas the independent tool emerges out of the repetition of a simple manual activity, the machine emerges out of assemblages of these tools.
 1. Given his greater technical experience, Babbage formulated this idea better in his On the Economy of Machinery and Manufactures:
 	* *Perhaps the most important principle on which the economy of a manufacturer depends, is the division of labour amongst the persons who perform the work...*
 	* *The division of labour suggests the contrivance of tools and machinery to execute its processes...*